 |Benjamin Hopkins of Cincinnati|

 Besides these Hopkinses, Benjamin Hopkins and his family, John Jennings and his wife Sarah (Hopkins), and James Jennings and his wife Elizabeth (Hopkins) moved to Ohio as well.
-Benjamin, Sarah, and Elizabeth were the children of Ebenezer Hopkins, Jr. Lukens Griffith, Martha Griffith's cousin, also moved to Waynesville, and later moved with them to Pennville, Indiana along with his wife Elizabeth Wharton and their three children.
+Benjamin and family left New Jersey in the fall of 1805, and arrived by 1 Jan 1806.
+He initially was in Warren County, then moved to Cincinnati about 1814.
+John Jennings arrived in Warren County in 1810.
+James Jennings arrived in Warren County by 1806.
+Benjamin, Sarah, and Elizabeth were the children of Ebenezer Hopkins, Jr. Lukens Griffith, Martha Griffith's cousin, also moved to Warren County by 1837, and later moved with them to Pennville, Indiana with his three children by his wife Elizabeth Wharton, who died in Warren County in 1842 .

 I've composed a page about Warren County history that contains additional information about the early settlers of that county.